Peer Recommendation Interventions for Health-related Social Support: a Feasibility Assessment: Discussion: Feasibility of a peer recommendation intervention

 \subsection{Practicality}

-Practicality refers to requirements for administering the intervention in practice.
-Specifically, we collected evidence of practicality by investigating model quality (sec. \ref{sec:offline_evaluation}), required data (sec. \ref{sec:feature_ablations}), and compute time (sec. \ref{sec:required_resources}).
-We presented an offline evaluation based on historical data that enables model comparison.
-In our context, none of the non-personalized approaches we considered were effective at capturing historical peer interaction dynamics, but such approaches may still be appropriate in other contexts.
+\textbf{Prior user interaction data are useful for training recommenders that recreate historical interactions.} Practicality refers to requirements for administering the intervention in practice.
+During model development, none of the non-personalized approaches produced recommendations that effectively captured historical peer interaction dynamics, but such approaches may still be appropriate in other contexts that want to avoid using sensitive text-based disclosures as the basis for recommendations (Appendix~\ref{app:sec:hyperparameter_search}).
 For example, if only activity data is available, it may be reasonable to form peer cohorts based on sign-up time and activity level~\cite{harper_supporting_2007}.
-If interaction data is available, our results suggest that traditional interaction-based recommendation models may be effective at recreating historical patterns without the need for elaborate disclosures.
-The RoBERTa-based similarity approach we considered was generally ineffective; the utility of sensitive health disclosures to peer recommendations needs further consideration, such as using feature extraction approaches targeted to the domain e.g.\ activity or health role classifiers~\cite{yang_seekers_2019,levonian_patterns_2021}.
 We did not attempt to compare multiple models during our field study; future investigations will need to link the specific peer connection benefits sought with the type of modeling approach used and conduct appropriate online evaluations.
-Given our interest in interaction, we recommended only recent sites in order to make candidate scoring more practical---$\approx$13K active authors vs 1 million total authors---but a system focused on recommending historical information or completed journeys might consider other candidate-generation approaches~\cite{lin_pretrained_2020}.
+Given our interest in interaction, we recommended only recent sites in order to make candidate scoring more practical---$\approx$13K authors active within a week vs 1 million total authors---but a system focused on recommending historical information or completed journeys might consider other candidate-generation approaches~\cite{lin_pretrained_2020}.